potassco/asprin/README.md

 ```bash
 $ asprin.py [files] [number_of_models]
 ```
-Currently asprin projects on the atoms of the preference specification for computing many optimal models.
+Currently, for computing many optimal models, asprin does projection on the atoms of the preference specification.

 ## Example
 ```